Criticism of Islamism: Case of hijab

 and a 2001 "acid attack on four young Muslim women in Srinagar ... by an unknown militant outfit, and the swift compliance by women of all ages on the issue of wearing the chadar (head-dress) in public."

 Islamists in other countries have been accused of attacking or threatening to attack the faces of women in an effort to intimidate them from wearing of makeup or allegedly immodest dress.

 But according to some critics there is a real question as to the scriptural or historical basis of this basic issue of Muslim women's lives.

 According to Leila Ahmed, nowhere in the whole of the Quran is "the term hijab applied to any woman other than the wives of Muhammad."
 Such critics claim that the veil predates the revelation of the Quran as it "was introduced into Arabia long before Muhammad, primarily through Arab contacts with Syria and Iran, where the hijab was a sign of social status.
 After all, only a woman who need not work in the fields could afford to remain secluded and veiled. ...
 In the Muslim community "there was no tradition of veiling until around 627 C.E."

 Case of ridda

 Traditionally ridda, or converting from Islam to another religion is a capital crime in Islam.
 Islamists have been noted for their enthusiasm in enforcing the penalty.
-But like hijab however, there is question over the scriptural or historical basis of the proscribed sentence of death.
+But like enforcement of hijab wearing, there is question over the scriptural or historical basis of the proscribed sentence of death.
 According to reformist author Reza Aslan, belief in the death sentence for apostates originated with early Caliph Abu Bakr's "war against tribes that had annulled their oath of allegiance to the Prophet."
 The war was to "prevent Muhammad's community from dissolving back into the old tribal system," but was a political and not a religious war.
 "Still, the Riddah Wars did have the regrettable consequence of permanently associating apostasy (denying one's faith) with treason (denying the central authority of the Caliph)," which made apostasy "a capital crime in Islam."